 Arm Chair

 The armrests are the distinguishing characteristic of an armchair.
 Armchairs, on the other hand, come in a range of structures to meet a variety of purposes, and they are often linked with comfort.
-Many furniture business owners sell armchairs, and you can even make your own or purchase customized versions to match your individual requirements.
+Many furniture business owners sell armchairs, and you can even make your own or purchase customized versions to match your requirements.

 Side Chair

 The rear of the side chairs is perpendicular to the seat.
 The backrest may or may not be cushioned.
-However, these chairs are normally intended to be comfortable with upholstered seats.
+However, these products are normally intended to be comfortable with upholstered seats.
 They are commonly found in living rooms and bedrooms, but they can also be found in offices.

 Accent Chair